seurig/slide-generator/README.md

 path,mask_path,height,width,min_factor,max_factor
 - since there are not too many artefacts, there is no seperate file for the size factors

-Example dataset that was generated using this script can be viewed at .
+Example dataset that was generated using this script can be viewed at Zenodo.

 Sebastian Seurig (sebastian@seurig.com)

 https://www.researchgate.net/profile/Sebastian_Seurig

 ORCID 0000-0001-6511-0102